davidgsd/AllScan/README.md

 3. Other features that are highly requested or that seem like a good idea

 # Release Notes
+**v0.87 2024-10-18**<br>
+Fix bug where on new installs on nodes with no existing favorites files the main page would not fully load.
+Other minor optimizations.

 **v0.86 2024-10-15**<br>
 Simplify entry of node Call Sign, Location and Title configs for installs that do not have a Supermon global.inc file from which these can be imported.
 In this case a form is now shown where these settings can be easily entered.